fshostme/docs/docs/cs2/becomeadmin.md

 ---
 slug: becomeadmin
 id: cs2-becomeadmin
-title: "CS2: Become a Server Admin"
+title: "CS2: Become a Server Admin on Pro Server"
 description: "How to Become a Server Admin on Your CS2 Pro Server"
 sidebar_label: "Become as Server Admin"
 ---